 Andy Hall was formally indicted for these prosecutions in a hearing at Bangkok South Criminal Court on 18th January 2016.
 Andy Hall attended the hearing and pleaded 'not guilty' to all charges.
-Following the indictment hearing, Andy Hall's passport was confiscated and he was barred from leaving Thailand without first getting prior permission from the Court - which he was able to obtain several times.
-The fact that he promptly returned to Thailand and surrendered his passport after each trip continued to show that he was not at flight risk.
+Following the indictment hearing, Andy Hall's passport was again confiscated and he was barred from leaving Thailand without first getting prior permission from the Court - which he was able to obtain several times but which severely limited his freedom of movement.
+The fact that he promptly returned to Thailand and surrendered his passport after each trip overseas continued to show that at that stage of his defense he was not at flight risk.

-During the preliminary hearings in this prosecution, Natural Fruit was able to produce its own witnesses to the Court to try to convince the Court to proceed with the case to a trial whereas the defense only had the opportunity to cross examine prosecution witnesses.
+During the preliminary hearings in this prosecution, Natural Fruit was able to produce its own witnesses to the Court to try to convince the Court to proceed with the case to a trial whereas the defence only had the opportunity to cross examine prosecution witnesses.
 Andy Hall was not in attendance at the preliminary hearings but was represented through lawyers who cross-examined the prosecution witnesses on his behalf.

 The full criminal trial in this most serious of all four cases against Andy Hall then commenced on 19th May 2016 with three days of prosecution witness hearings.
 The prosecution witnesses during the trial included Natural Fruit factory management, owners, migrant workers, academics and other concerned parties - like already during the preliminary hearing.
-Then, over the summer months of June and July, the total number of defense and prosecution witnesses heard in the case eventually reached 24, including Andy Hall himself.
+Then, over the summer months of June and July 2016, the total number of defence and prosecution witnesses heard in the case eventually reached 24, including Andy Hall himself.